-Minted.com’s Mariam Naficy will join us at TechCrunch Early Stage – TechCrunch
+Minted’s Mariam Naficy will join us at TechCrunch Early Stage – TechCrunch

 At Early Stage, the first event of its kind from TechCrunch, entrepreneurs will have the opportunity to learn from some of the greatest minds in the tech world across categories like fundraising, scaling, operations and marketing.
 Alongside these VCs, lawyers, growth marketers, operators and recruiters, we’ll also be hearing directly from entrepreneurs who have charted their own course.

 One such entrepreneur is Mariam Naficy, founder and CEO of Minted.
-Naficy is an early trailblazer of the ecommerce and crowdsourcing spaces, and a serial entrepreneur to boot.
+Naficy is an early trailblazer of the e-commerce and crowdsourcing spaces, and a serial entrepreneur to boot.

 Minted started as a marketplace for unique paper stationary, all the way back in 2007.
 The vision was to build out a platform that crowdsourced incredible, unique design into a single marketplace, elevating beautiful products and amplifying independent designers.
 Today, Minted sells wall art, stationary and home goods, and also sources design for other retailers and brands.

 Independent designers on the platform hail from all 50 states and more than 100 countries, and their products have made their way to more than 75 million homes worldwide.
-The company has raised nearly $300 million from investors Norwest Venture Partners, Benchmark, TCV, and Ridge Ventures.
+The company has raised nearly $300 million from investors Norwest Venture Partners, Benchmark, TCV and Ridge Ventures.

 At Early Stage, we’ll talk to Naficy about how she’s grown Minted over the years.
 From securing funding to using that funding, from scaling the community to scaling the team, everything is on the table.